Skip to content

 2. Ceiling fixtures should be surface mounted, not recessed, to reduce penetrations.

-2. Impact Sound Solutions– Sound traveling a path through solid structure such as hearing your neighbor walk in the unit above.
-This is the most common and the most difficult to fix.
+sound traveling a path through solid structure such as hearing your neighbor walk in the unit above.
+In existing buildings this is the most common and the most difficult to fix.

 1. Cushioning the impact with carpet and pad is one of the most effective methods of isolating impact noise.